Jan Brzeski: Other Activities

+In 2021, Brzeski was named a ‘Banking and Finance Visionary’ by the Los Angeles Times for his work in private real estate lending.

+Brzeski has been featured in media outlets such as Reuters, Bloomberg, and Investopedia, and has served as a speaker at national real estate finance conferences.

-Mr. Brzeski is a past moderator and co-organizer of the UCLA Real Estate Conference and several UCLA Anderson School of Management real estate symposium events.
-He is also an instructor for UCLA Extension Real Estate Program.
-His insights into real estate trends and opportunities were featured in the California Real Estate Journal.
+Mr. Brzeski is the author of the 2010 book, The Common Sense Guide To Real Estate Investing, and numerous articles in real estate trade publications.
+He is a past moderator and co-organizer of the UCLA Real Estate Conference and several UCLA Anderson School of Management real estate symposium events.
+He was formerly an instructor for UCLA Extension Real Estate Program.
 He is a California licensed real estate broker.